How to Get a Narcissist to Forgive You: 10 Ways

 9. Know when to enlist the help of their trusted friends/closest allies

-Chances that this would work are limited, but it is worth a try; especially if you have tried all the things in the book to no avail.
+Chances that this would work are limited, but it is worth a try, especially if you have tried everything in the book to no avail.

 10. Know when to walk away